-Before we officially took the kids out of school to home educate, I spent two years reading and reading about all things homeschool.
+Before we officially took the kids out of school to homeschool, I spent two years reading about all things homeschool and learning.

 I read about classical homeschooling, child-led schooling, eclectic homeschooling, project-based homeschooling, even the confounding unschooling.

 I heard that Charlotte Mason focused on nature study.

 Until a homeschool conference where I listened to Catherine Levinson.
 The more Ms. Levinson shared, the more I realized I was already doing most of what Charlotte Mason suggested.

 I had come by Charlotte Mason’s ideas on my own accord, by watching my children’s needs and rhythms.

 Undergirding Charlotte Mason’s education philosophy, she is quoted:

 Education is a discipline.

 There is as much, or more, value in teaching a child character than sifting through ideas or knowledge.
 This surprised me in the first year of homeschooling.
 I knew that children needed a lot of guidance and that sometimes their inclinations weren’t helping them, or others.

 I could see the value in character training, but I wouldn’t have thought it would be so profoundly necessary.